seud0nym/sigenergy2mqtt/README.md

 ##### Enphase Envoy

-This configuration only works with firmware versions starting with D7 and D8.
+This configuration only works with Enphase Envoy firmware versions prefixed with D7 and D8.
+Add the Envoy host and login details to your `sigenergy2mqtt` configuration file:

 ```yaml
 ...